bgplab/bgplab/docs/1-setup.md

 [^XF]: You can only use devices supported by **[bgp.session](https://netlab.tools/plugins/bgp.session/)** and **[bgp.policy](https://netlab.tools/plugins/bgp.policy/)** _netlab_ plugins as external BGP feeds.

-[^R164]: You need _netlab_ release 1.6.4-post2 to use Nokia SR Linux as additional routers in more complex labs.
+[^R164]: You need _netlab_ release 1.6.4-post2 or later to use Nokia SR Linux as additional routers in more complex labs.
 To configure Nokia SR Linux, you must also [install additional software](https://netlab.tools/caveats/#caveats-srlinux).

 [^OPL]: If you'd like to use other devices as external BGP feeds and are willing to contribute your changes, please add the support for your devices to **bgp.session** and **bgp.policy** plugins.
 Thank you!